Ira-Shokar/Ira-Shokar.github.io/_pages/hunt.md

 ## The Scavenger Hunt

+The scavenger hunt should take around 90 minutes to finish.

 **Firstly Start off at the Porters Lodge and here is your first riddle to solve:**

 ### Riddle 1: